 By John Corry, photo from Think About It

-Regardless of your thoughts on Soros, ‘yea, let’s kill the motherfucker’ is not a very good way to express your disagreements.
-Even if you think that Soros is literally trying to fund some kind of conspiratorial takeover of the world (which I’ll admit I’ve heard some fair arguments for (although I’m far from thoroughly convinced)), killing him only gives more credence to his cause, and freaks people out, even more so than they are naturally right now (which, I know, is saying quite a lot).
-Any ‘takeover’ of the world would have to be won, at least in part, through a dismantling of society on an intellectual level, which you can only do if you can get enough people to freak the fuck out enough that civility is no longer even an option, that intellect is no longer an option, and that a backwards turn towards primacy as the only visible option is the only one worth seeing, because it’s the only one with any physical results anymore, and therefore the only one possible to take.
+Regardless of your thoughts on Soros, ‘yea, let’s kill the motherfucker’ is not a very good way to express your disagreements, even if you really are that incapable of original thought.
+If you think that Soros is literally trying to fund some kind of conspiratorial takeover of the world (which I’ll admit I’ve heard some fair arguments for (though I’m far from thoroughly convinced)), killing him only gives more credence to his cause, and freaks people out, even more so than they are already right now (which, I know, is saying quite a LOT).
+Any ‘takeover’ of the world would have to be won, at least in part, through a dismantling of society on an intellectual level, which you can only do if you can get enough people to freak the fuck out enough that civility is no longer considered a viable option, that intellect is no longer an option, and that a backwards turn towards primacy as the only visible option is the only one worth seeing, because it’s the only one with any physical results anymore–which are the only results that matter anymore–and therefore the only one possible to take.
 Because this conversation has taken such a sharp and obvious direction towards urgency (because people are now really thinking that violence is a fair alternative to thought), every single person on every side of the aisle has a direct decision to make, and it’s either one or the other (knowing that one comes from the other, though not the other way around), it cannot be both:

 Are we intellectual beings?